When one door closes, another one opens.

 In an official statement the club said 'financial and structural obstacles' were the reasons behind Messi leaving.

-The Argentine attacker has captivated Catalonia for over 15 years, with his superb skill, unmatched dribbling, electric pace and prolific goalscoring record.
+The Argentine attacker captivated Catalonia for 17 seasons, with his superb skill, unmatched dribbling and prolific goalscoring record.

-If words can't describe him anymore then the statistics certainly can.
+If words can't describe Messi, then the statistics certainly can.

 Over 1,000 combined goals and assists, six Ballon d'Ors, 10 La Liga titles, four Champions Leagues and five European Golden Shoes amongst a host of illustrious individual and team honors to date.

-From his incredible first hat trick as a teenager in El Clasico to an unmatched 91-goal scoring spree in a single calendar year, the miniature maestro has undeniably impacted football forever.
+From his incredible first hat-trick as a teenager in El Clasico to an unmatched 91-goal scoring spree in a single calendar year, the miniature maestro has undeniably impacted the game forever.

-Although this list could go way into its hundreds, here are just 10 iconic moments from Lionel Messi's breathtaking Barcelona career so far.
+Although this list could go way into its hundreds, here are just 10 iconic moments from Lionel Messi's breathtaking Barcelona career.

 91 goals in a calendar year